Toglefritz/flutter_splendid_ble/README.md

 In the creation of this Flutter Bluetooth Low Energy plugin, artificial intelligence (AI) tools have been utilized.
-These tools have assisted in various stages of the plugin's development, from initial code generation to the optimization of algorithms.
+These tools have assisted in various stages of the plugin's development, from initial code generation, to documentation, to the optimization of algorithms.

 It is emphasized that the AI's contributions have been thoroughly overseen.
 Each segment of AI-assisted code has undergone meticulous scrutiny to ensure adherence to high standards of quality,